Beetroot is a tasty root vegetable that is full of nutritional benefits.

 Anyone who takes part in sport likes to improve their performance, whether you are an athlete on the track or go to the gym.

-Now, beetroot juice is a popular supplement for professional athletes, including top Olympians.
+Now, beetroot juice is considered one of the best pre workout drinks for professional athletes, including top Olympians.

 Summary: Beetroot juice is a popular choice among athletes to improve their performance.
 There is some evidence to suggest that beetroot juice is helpful in improving performance in a variety of sports but it has it's limitations.